-I am completely serious: if you want to make fast, easy baby food, a rice cooker is your best friend in the whole wide world.
+Joking aside, if you want to make fast, easy baby food, a rice cooker is your best friend.

-Much better than your real life, human-being best friend.
-Unless your real-life, human-being best friend brings over wholesome, homemade baby food every day like clockwork without leaving a mess or complaining?
+Much better than your real life, human best friend.
+Unless your real-life, human best friend brings over wholesome, homemade baby food every day like clockwork without leaving a mess or complaining.
 Oh, really, she doesn't?
 And she forgot your birthday this year?
 Then the rice cooker is your real best friend.

-Benefits.
-I have done this with my daughter—who is 1 and a 1/2 years old as I write this—or the last year, ever since she turned six months and has been able to eat solid food.
-She has had steamed apples, pears or peaches most mornings for breakfast for a year.
+I have done this with my daughter—who is 1 1/2 years old as I write this—for the last year, ever since she turned six months and has been able to eat solid food.
+She has had steamed apples, pears, or peaches most mornings for breakfast for a year.

 - I feel good because I control what I put into her growing body.
-I am not filling her with sugar, corn syrup or whatever preservatives keep baby food shelf-stable for years (Isn't it disturbing that that stuff never seems to go bad?
-Look at the dust on it!).
+I am not filling her with sugar, corn syrup, or whatever preservatives keep baby food shelf-stable for years.

-- I feel good that I save money, compared to buying commercial baby food brands.
-(I do buy the occasional Gerbers or Plum or Happy Baby brand baby food when we're on the road, but it adds up if you buy these regularly).
+- I feel good that I save money compared to buying commercial baby food brands.
+I do buy the occasional Gerber, Plum, or Happy Baby brand baby food when we're on the road, but it adds up if you buy these regularly.

-- I feel good that I save time; I now no longer spend my mornings before work frantically trying to avoid second-degree hand-burns while stewing prunes for baby.
-(Really, I used to do this; it took 30 minutes out of my morning with collateral damages to my hands.
+- I feel good that I save time.
+I no longer spend my mornings before work frantically trying to avoid second-degree burns while stewing prunes for my baby.
+(Really, I used to do this!
+It took 30 minutes out of my morning with collateral damages to my hands.
 My precious hands that I use to type all day).

 - I feel good that all I have to do is just set it and forget it.